mtnmerc/BlueCollarBizWorx-1/ChatGPT-Custom-GPT-Setup.md

 # BizWorx ChatGPT Custom GPT Setup Guide

-## Quick Setup Instructions
+## Simple Setup - No Server Required

+### Step 1: Start Your BizWorx App
+Click the green "Run" button at the top of your Replit project.
+This starts your BizWorx business management app.

+Your app will be accessible at: `https://bluecollarbizworx.replit.app`

-### Step 1: Create Custom GPT
+### Step 2: Create Your ChatGPT Custom GPT
 1. Go to ChatGPT → "Explore GPTs" → "Create a GPT"
-2. Use the configuration below

-### Step 2: Basic Configuration

-**Name:** BizWorx Business Assistant
+2. **Name:** BizWorx Business Assistant

-**Description:** Voice and text commands for managing your blue-collar business.
-Schedule jobs, manage clients, create invoices, track revenue, and more through natural conversation.
+3. **Description:** Voice commands for managing your blue-collar business

-**Instructions:**
+4. **Instructions:** Paste this:

 ```
-You are BizWorx Business Assistant, an AI helper for blue-collar service businesses.
-You help manage:
+You are BizWorx Business Assistant for blue-collar service businesses.
+You help manage clients, jobs, invoices, and revenue through natural conversation.

-- Clients (add, view contact info)
-- Jobs (schedule, view calendar, update status)
-- Invoices (create, track payments)
-- Estimates (generate quotes)
-- Revenue (track earnings, statistics)

-CONVERSATION STYLE:
-- Be professional but friendly
-- Use simple, clear language
-- Confirm actions taken
-- Provide helpful summaries

-WORKFLOW:
-1. When user mentions a client name, first check if they exist
-2. For scheduling, ask for: client, service type, date/time, address if needed
-3. For invoices/estimates, ask for: client, description, amount
+When users speak, understand their intent:
+- "Add client" or "new customer" → use createClient
+- "Schedule job" or "book appointment" → use createJob
+- "Show jobs" or "what's my schedule" → use getJobs
+- "Create invoice" or "bill customer" → use createInvoice
+- "Revenue" or "how much money" → use getRevenue

-4. Always confirm what was created/updated
+Always confirm what you created and provide helpful summaries.

-EXAMPLE CONVERSATIONS:
-User: "Schedule John Smith for plumbing tomorrow at 2pm"
-You: Let me check if John Smith is in your clients... [call getClients] I found John Smith.
-Now I'll schedule the plumbing job... [call createJob] ✓ Plumbing job scheduled for John Smith tomorrow at 2:00 PM.

-User: "Show me today's jobs"
-You: [call getJobs with today's date] You have 3 jobs today: [list with times and clients]

-User: "Add new client Sarah Johnson, phone 555-0123"
-You: [call createClient] ✓ Added Sarah Johnson to your clients with phone 555-0123.

-Always provide clear confirmations and next steps.
 ```

-### Step 3: Actions Configuration
+### Step 3: Add Actions
+In the Actions section:

-**Authentication:** API Key
+- **Authentication:** API Key
-**Header Name:** X-API-Key
+- **Header:** X-API-Key
-**API Key:** [Use your business API key - will be provided]

-**Schema:** Copy the entire content from `bizworx-chatgpt-fixed.json`
+- **Schema:** Use the corrected schema from `bizworx-chatgpt-fixed.json` with your running app URL

 ### Step 4: Conversation Starters
 ```